 Parents who refuse to pay court-ordered child support may face a number of penalties.

-- Wages can be garnished.
+- Wages garnishments can occur.

 - Fines or jail time may be imposed.